Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Introduction

-In this paper, we provide a partially positive answer to this question by presenting a simple but principled causal model-based approach (see Fig. \ref{fig:pipeline}).
-This algorithm interacts with a finite subset of the universe to learn the causal structure underlying the set of environments in the form of a causal dependency graph $\G$~\cite{wadhwa2021sample}.
-Then, the causal transition model, which encodes the dynamics that is common across the environment, is obtained by estimating the Bayesian network $P_{\G}$ over $\G$~\cite{dasgupta1997sample} from a mixture of the environments.
-Finally, the causal transition model is employed by a planning oracle to provide an approximately optimal policy for a latent environment and a given reward function.
-We can show that this simple recipe, with a sample complexity that is polynomial in all the relevant quantities of the problem, allows achieving any desired planning error up to an unavoidable error term.
+In this paper, we provide a partially positive answer to this question by presenting a simple but principled causal model-based approach (see Figure~\ref{fig:pipeline}).
+This algorithm interacts with a finite subset of the universe to learn the causal structure underlying the set of environments in the form of a causal dependency graph $\G$.
+Then, the causal transition model, which encodes the dynamics that is common across the environment, is obtained by estimating the Bayesian network $P_{\G}$ over $\G$ from a mixture of the environments.
+Finally, the causal transition model is employed by a planning oracle to provide an approximately optimal policy for an unknown environment and a given reward function.
+We can show that this simple recipe, with a sample complexity that is polynomial in all the relevant quantities, allows achieving any desired planning error up to an unavoidable error term.
 The latter is inherent to the setting, which demands generalization over an infinite set of environments, and cannot be overcome without additional samples from the test environment.

-The sample complexity rates that we derived are detailed in Table~\ref{tab:rates_summary}, while the main contributions of this paper include: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item The first tractable formulation of the systematic generalization problem in RL, thanks to structural assumptions motivated by causal considerations (Section~\ref{sec:problem}); \item A provably efficient algorithm to learn systematic generalization over an infinite set of environments with polynomial sample complexity (Section~\ref{sec:complexity_generalization}); \item The sample complexity of estimating the causal structure underlying a discrete MDP (Section~\ref{sec:complexity_cuasal_discovery}); \item The sample complexity of estimating the Bayesian network underlying a discrete MDP (Section~\ref{sec:complexity_bayesian_network}). \end{itemize}
+The contributions of this paper include: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=21pt] \item[(c1)] The first tractable formulation of the systematic generalization problem in RL, thanks to structural assumptions motivated by causal considerations (\S~\ref{sec:problem}); \item[(c2)] A provably efficient algorithm to learn systematic generalization over an infinite set of environments (\S~\ref{sec:complexity_generalization}); \item[(c3)] The sample complexity of estimating the causal structure underlying a discrete MDP (\S~\ref{sec:complexity_cuasal_discovery}); \item[(c4)] The sample complexity of estimating the Bayesian network underlying a discrete MDP (\S~\ref{sec:complexity_bayesian_network}); \item[(c5)] A brief numerical validation of the main results (\S~\ref{sec:experiments}). \end{itemize} On a technical level, (c3, c4) require the adaptation of known results in causal discovery~\cite{wadhwa2021sample} and Bayesian network estimation~\cite{dasgupta1997sample} to the specific MDP setting, which are then employed as building blocks to obtain the rate for systematic generalization (c2).
+See Table~1 for a summary of the main sample complexity results.